-Joint accounts link people financially, so if one individual has had debt or financial difficulties in the past, this would affect the credit rating of the person, or people, with whom they share the account, as they are 'co-scored'.
+Joint accounts link people financially, so if one individual has had debt or financial difficulties in the past, this will affect the credit rating of the person, or people, with whom they share the account, as they are 'co-scored'.

-Indeed it is often the case that although the individual with poorer credit receives a modest boost to their ability to borrow, those with better credit scores will find their credit options and collective ability to borrow reduced.
+Indeed it is often the case that, although the individual(s) with poorer credit receives a modest boost in their ability to borrow, those with better credit scores find their credit options and collective ability to obtain credit decline.
 For this reason, it is best practice to check the credit records of those you intend to apply with, and seriously consider the consequences, before you make an application.

 What happens if joint account holders fall out?

 If your bank or building society goes bust, then like any other account, joint accounts are protected by the Financial Services Compensation Scheme (FSCS).
 Under this government backed scheme, each account holder can claim up to £85,000 of money lost in a failed bank or building society.

 Alternatives to joint bank accounts